Relativity visualized

 Where should you best begin to read?

-The material on this site is sorted into three subject areas.
+The material on this site is sorted into two subject areas.
 For each subject area, there is an overview: In it we briefly describe the subject, outline the content of each article and comment on the connections between the individual articles.
 Also, in each of the subject areas there are one or two main articles.
 They give an outline of the subject and are written in a non-mathematical way.
 Annotated links lead from the main articles to the other articles on the same or a related subject.

 The subject areas and main articles: